The course is divided into two broad sections:

-The full fee for the two day program is CAD 1,600 + 5% tax.
-The fee covers the lecture, a comprehensive set of course notes, access to pre-course e-learning, a certificate of attendance, catered breakfasts and lunches incl. light refreshments.
+The fee covers the lecture, access to Pre-Course e-Learning, a certificate of attendance, and catered breakfasts and lunches including light refreshments.
 The fee does not cover accommodation.

 The course will be held at InfoMine Inc, Vancouver, Canada, Suite 640 - 580 Hornby Street, Vancouver, BC.
 Detailed arrival instructions, including a map, will be sent to all participants 10-14 days prior to the commencement of the course.

 If you need to make hotel reservations, we recommend the following hotels.
 Each hotel is within 5-10min walking distance to the course venue and provides convenient access to transportation and 'Canada Line' rapid transit to/from Vancouver International Airport.